jennyheath/LitGenius/README.md

 [Details][phase-two]

+### Phase III: Commenting on papers and annotations (~1/2 day)
+Add comment boxes for papers and annotations.
+Display all previous comments with username of comment author.

-### Phase III: Search for papers (~2 days)
+### Phase IV: Search for papers (~2 days)
 Add a search bar with dynamic results that allows users to search by categories like author names, title of paper, and institution.

-make collection, set query attr, in controller check for query string (if none, reaturn all), match query string

 [Details][phase-three]

-### Phase IV: Replying to and voting on annotations (~3 days)
+### Phase V: Voting on annotations (~3 days)
-Add a comment field on annotations where users can reply to annotations made by other users.
 Add thumbs up and thumbs down buttons that modify the rank of an annotation.
+Users get one vote and can change it.
 Rank annotations and display only the most highly ranked (with the option to display all).

 [Details][phase-four]

-### Phase V: Styling (~2 days)
+### Phase VI: Styling (~2 days)
 Making everything look pretty with CSS and potentially some jQuery plugins.
 Add a guest user button.
 If time, allow users to view everything and only ask for login when they try to reply or make an annotation.

-[Details][phase-six]
+[Details][phase-five]

 ### Bonus Features
 - [ ] implement user feeds on profile pages that show a user's activity